 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

 *This offer is not valid for patients who are enrolled in Medicare Part D, Medicaid, Medigap, VA, DOD, Tricare, or any other government-run or government-sponsored health care program with a pharmacy benefit.
-Additional terms and conditions apply.
-See savings card material for details.
+See Program Savings Card materials for additional terms and conditions.
 If you are not eligible for the savings card, you can still enjoy other benefits of the OPENINGS® Patient Support Program.